saltstack/salt-enhancement-proposals/0000-pr-merge-requirements.md

   - Add `.. versionadded:: <release>` to module's documentation

 Exceptions:
-- Documentation changes do not require test coverage.
+- Changes that do not require writing tests: documentation, cosmetic changes (ex. log.debug -> log.trace), fixing tests, pylint, changes outside of the salt directory.
 - If an exception needs to be made around the requirement for tests passing or writing a test alongside a bug or feature it requires 3 approvals before it can be merged.
 - If a test is not included in a bug fix or feature and the author cannot write a test, keep the PR open